Skip to main content

 Endicott College is committed to fostering an environment that honors all individuals.
 We celebrate diversity and hold it as our responsibility to move our community toward becoming a stronger reflection of our interconnected world.
 If you desire, please share how elements of your background, identity or interest(s) have influenced your individual experience. (length not provided)

-Some students may fear that diversity solely refers to ethnicity, race, sexuality, or other clear markers of identity.
+Some students may think that diversity solely refers to ethnicity, race, sexuality, or other clear markers of identity.
 In reality, diversity can refer to any number of identities.
 To think more expansively about how diversity might show up in your own life, consider the following questions.

 • Do you hold any identities that are distinct or unusual?
 Have you had any experiences that are unique or rare?